-- 1. A student on academic probation is academically disqualified and will be dismissed if that student: - a.
+- A student on academic probation is academically disqualified and will be dismissed if that student: - a.
 Does not meet all SAP standards - b.
-Fails to petition for and receive reinstatement by the ASAC - c.
+Fails to petition for and receive approval by the ASC - c.
 Fails to meet the conditions of the SAP Recovery Plan at the end of the academic probation period, or - d.
-Does not meet the pace requirements of the MBLT program according to the maximum time frame.

-Disqualification status may not be appealed.
+Does not meet the pace requirements of the MBLT program according to the maximum time frame. - 2.
+Disqualification status may not be appealed. - M. A student continued on probation in the MBLT program by decision of the ASC may be required to meet conditions as to his/her/their academic progress each session.
+Such conditions address academic progress and do not constitute discipline within the meaning of this Catalog.

-- M. A student readmitted to or continued on probation in the MBLT program by decision of the ASAC may be required to meet conditions as to his/hertheir academic progress each session.
-Such conditions address academic progress and do not constitute discipline within the meaning of this Catalog. - N. Amendments to policies pertaining to academic standing, disqualification, advancement, retention, probation, and graduation may be made by the Dean pursuant to Section 1.3, with the advice and recommendations of the Faculty and its committees, subject to the ultimate direction and control of the Board of Trustees.
+N. Amendments to policies pertaining to academic standing, disqualification, advancement, retention, probation, and graduation may be made by the Dean pursuant to Section 1.3, with the advice and recommendations of the Faculty and its committees, subject to the ultimate direction and control of the Board of Trustees.
 No amendment concerning academic standing, disqualification, advancement, retention, probation or graduation will be effective earlier than the semester/session beginning after notification of the change is given.